SCMxASI/Comparing-Machine-Learning-Models-for-Text-Classification/README.md

 # Comparing-Machine-Learning-Models-for-Text-Classification

+[TO KNOW MORE ABOUT THIS PROJECT, PLEASE CHECK THE README.txt FILE]

 Note: "* I don't upload any "LIBRARIES" which are essential to run this program.
 Kindly install the needed libraries to run this prg*"

 {1.NumPy (numpy): For numerical computations.